Department of Women, Gender, and Sexuality Graduate Student Handbook

 Information for Graduate Teaching Assistants

 The standard half-time (50% FTE, 20 hours per week) Graduate Teaching Assistantship (GTA) appointment entails teaching 10-12 credit hours of courses over the nine-month academic year.
-Stipends for the 2022-2023 academic year start at $17,750.
+Stipends for the 2024-2025 academic year start at $19,564.
 Those holding an assistantship benefit from a full tuition waiver and payment of up to 3 hours of student fees.
 All applicants to the doctoral program will be considered for a GTA appointment.
+All admitted students to the doctoral program will be offered funding, usually in the form of a GTA appointment.
+Admitted master’s students will have the opportunity to apply to a GTA pool each academic year but are not guaranteed funding.

 All offers of financial assistance are contingent on approval by the College and the University, and on the availability of funds from the state.
 The Memorandum of Agreement made between the University of Kansas and the Board of Regents with the American Federation of Teachers - Kansas (representing the Graduate Teaching Assistants) provides the University of Kansas with the ability to set term limits for GTA appointments.
-The University of Kansas limits the duration of the GTA contract to a total of sixteen semesters (MA and PhD combined) Students in the WGSS graduate program complete both an MA and a PhD, so they should be particularly aware of this limitation in teaching assistantship funding.
+The University of Kansas limits the duration of the GTA contract to a total of sixteen semesters (MA and PhD combined).
+Master’s students may hold a GTA appointment for up to six semesters.
+Students in the WGSS graduate program complete both an MA and a PhD, so they should be particularly aware of this limitation in teaching assistantship funding.

 GTA work requirements for each semester (not including summer session) end on the deadline date for turning in course grades.
 GTAs must return all student work, including assignments and exams, to the department within 30 days of the deadline.
 The department will store all student work for one calendar year after grades are assigned.